giseldo/neodataset/README.md

 # Introduction

-We have made a new dataset (aka NEODATASET) available together with UST.
+We have made a new dataset (aka NEODATASET) available together with UST[https://github.com/giseldo/userstory].
 This dataset encompasses data from 34 software development projects, with 40.014 User Stories taken from GitLab repositories, totaling 163.897 Story Points.
 It is made available on GitHub 6 so that the entire interested community can contribute, similarly to what happens with other datasets.

 This dataset was mined during January 2023 and April 2023.
 The mining process targeted GitLab’s top open-source projects.
 The selected projects employ agile software development methodologies and had the size of their tasks recorded in Story Points.
 To mine information from GitLab, we created an ex traction tool implemented in Python that connects to GitLab via API Only Tasks with the State attribute equal to Closed and that have the weight attribute filled in were col- lected.
 The weight field is used in GitLab to record the effort in Story Points.
 More information about the projects included in the dataset is also available directly from GitLab.